Imagine, earning $100,000 (or more) a year with your blog!

 This is one phrase you’ll keep hearing in the blogging (and by extension SEO (Search Engine Optimization) community.

-The higher your articles are ranked with the search engines, the more likely people are to find your content when they search using terms and keywords that relates to your content.
+The higher your articles are ranked with the search engines, the more likely people are to find your content when they search using terms and keywords that are related to your content.

 2. Use keywords